Family and Medical Leave Act of 1993: Expanded coverage

-In February 2015, the Department of Labor issued its final rule amending the definition of spouse under the FMLA in response to the decision in United States v.
-Windsor, effective March 27, 2015.
+In February 2015, the Department of Labor issued its final rule (effective March 27, 2015) amending the definition of spouse under the FMLA in response to the 2013 decision in United States v.
+Windsor.
 The revised definition of "spouse" extends FMLA leave rights and job protections to eligible employees in a same-sex marriage or a common-law marriage entered into in a state where those statuses are legally recognized, regardless of the state in which the employee works or resides.
 Even if an employee works where same-sex or common law marriage is not recognized, that employee's spouse triggers FMLA coverage if the employee married in a state that recognized same-sex marriage or common law marriage.
 Some states had already expanded the definition of family in their own FMLAs: